 SMS/MMS Chatbot is a useful channel for customer support.
 With SMS Chatbot, for instance, it is important to program the bot logic to have a touch of human emotions and not sound robotic.

 Colour Psychology is a real thing.
 It is why staying in the dark or a bright room affects your mood.
-In designing your landing pages, it is imperative you use colours that align with the emotions you are trying to stir up in your audience.
+In designing your landing pages, it is imperative you use colors that align with the emotions you are trying to stir up in your audience.
 Colors contain properties that might lead individuals to feel particular emotions.
-Within seconds or minutes, people create subconscious judgements on a person, surroundings, or product.
-This first impression is influenced by colour.
+Within seconds or minutes, people create subconscious judgments about a person, surroundings, or product.
+This first impression is influenced by color.

 Brands and advertising are well aware of this reality.
-They understand that specific colours, tints, hues, and tones elicit emotion and motivate people to take action.
+They understand that specific colors, tints, hues, and tones elicit emotion and motivate people to take action.
 This is a subtle yet effective effect.

 Make it a priority to listen to your consumers and demonstrate that you are ‘listening’ by acting on their input to make them feel appreciated.
 This leads us back to the recruiting and training of your client-facing employees, who must exercise extraordinary patience while dealing with consumer complaints either online or offline.
 Instead of repeating a repetitive script about your product or service to everyone, it’s important to take the time to discover what a prospect or client genuinely wants and provide them with a solution.

 Humans have an innate desire to belong, to feel valued and needed by others.
 Emotions play a huge role in our personal connections, such as the enjoyment and sense of inclusion.
-Listening to customer feedback helps them feel valued and a part of your decision making process.
-Your eagerness to solve a customer’s issue can be sensed through the tone of your messages.
+Listening to customer feedback helps them feel valued and a part of your decision-making process.
+Your eagerness to solve a customer’s issue can be sensed in the tone of your messages.

 Everyone likes to know they are doing a good job.
 Make your consumers feel valued every time they connect with you by thanking them for their business and loyalty to your company.
 This can be a part of your post-purchase campaign.